stab3l-admin/stab3l-docs/content/docs/verification-system.md

 The STAB3L verification system is a critical component that ensures the authenticity and performance of compute resources offered on the platform.
 This document provides a detailed explanation of the verification methods, their implementation, and the security measures in place.

+{% hint style="info" %}
+This documentation is intended for developers and technical users who want to understand the inner workings of the STAB3L verification system.
+{% endhint %}

+{% hint style="warning" %}
+**Important**: CU tokens are NOT tradable assets.
+They are temporary tokens that are burned immediately when exchanged for sSTB.
+This burning mechanism is crucial for maintaining the peg and ensuring that each sSTB is backed by real compute resources.
+{% endhint %}

 ## Overview

 STAB3L employs two primary verification methods: